 Sea salt has boomed in popularity in restaurants and supermarket aisles.
 Many gourmet chefs say they prefer it over table salt for its coarse, crunchy texture and stronger flavor.
 Manufacturers are using it in potato chips and other snacks because it’s “all natural,” and less processed than table salt.
 And some health-conscious consumers choose it because it contains minerals like magnesium.

-Each of the above-mentioned characteristics may set sea salt apart from table salt, but in one other very important respect there’s usually no difference between the two: sodium content.
+Each of the above-mentioned characteristics may set sea salt apart from table salt, but in one other very important respect there’s usually little difference between the two: sodium content.

 How does the amount of sodium in sea salt compare to table salt?